HenestrosaDev/sololearn/Python Core/06. More types/Code practice/Inventory management/README.md

 Dictionaries can be used to store `key:value` pairs.

 You have been asked to create an inventory management program for a store.
-You use a dictionary to track all of the store's inventory along with how many of each item the store has.
+You use a dictionary to track all the store's inventory along with how many of each item the store has.
 ```
 store = {"Orange": 2, "Watermelon": 0, "Apple": 8, "Banana": 42}
 ```